bagder/http3-explained/HOWTO-TRANSLATE.md

-All translated contents live in sub-directories named after the specific language. "en" for English, "fr" for French etc. If you make a new translation, create a new directory and add your language to LANGS.md in the root dir.
+All translated contents live in sub-directories named after the specific language. "en" for English, "fr" for French etc. If you make a new translation, create a new directory and add your languages' sections to SUMMARY.md in the root dir.

 ## Keeping it up to date